-YA literature in 2018 has been amazing, diverse, and so important.
+YA literature last year has been amazing, diverse, and so important.
 Many of the most-praised debut novels this year have been by women writers of minority backgrounds.
 They’re telling stories unique to their perspectives and encouraging empathy in the YA community in a way that is remarkable and so essential.
 All of the books below are first novels by women of color, about women of color.
-As you wrap up your reading for the year, if you haven’t picked up some of these titles, you should give them a try!
+As you start your reading for the summer, if you haven’t picked up some of these titles, you should give them a try!

 1. Children of Blood and Bone by Tomi Adeyem